 A Risk Register provides a record of identified risks relating to the project, including their status and history.
 It is used to capture and maintain information on all of the identified threats and opportunities relating to the project.

-A Work Package is a set of information about one or more required products collated by the Project Manager to pass responsibility for work or delivery formally to a Team Manager or team member.
+is a set of information about one or more required products collated by the Project Manager to pass responsibility for work or delivery formally to a Team Manager or team member.

 Copyright © AXELOS Limited 2009.
 All rights reserved.
 Material is reproduced with the permission of AXELOS.